island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

 The Resource-Oriented Architecture (ROA) consists of four concepts:

- - Resources
+ - Resources.
- - Their names (URIs)
+ - Their names (URIs).
- - Their representations
+ - Their representations.
  - The links between them and the four properties:
-   - Addressability
+   - Addressability.
-   - Statelessness
+   - Statelessness.
-   - Connectedness
+   - Connectedness.
-   - A uniform interface
+   - A uniform interface.